Steven-Dawson18/the_ultimate_hangman_game/README.md

 ## Client Stories

 1. As an new visitor to the website, I want to easily be able to understand what the game is about.
-2. As an new visitor to the website, I want to easily be able to understand how the game works.
-3. As a visitor to the website, I want to have a choice of game catagories.
+2. As a visitor to the website, I want to have a choice of game catagories.
-4. As a visitor to the website, I want to have a choice of difficulty levels.
+3. As a visitor to the website, I want to have a choice of difficulty levels.
-5. As a user I want to know if I guessed correctly and see it displayed in the hidden word.
+4. As a user I want to know if I guessed correctly and see it displayed in the hidden word.
-6. As a user I want to know if I guessed incorrectly and see a hangman image and how many guesses I have left.
+5. As a user I want to know if I guessed incorrectly and see a hangman image and how many guesses I have left.
-7. As a user I want to know if I have already guessed a letter.
+6. As a user I want to know if I have already guessed a letter.
-8. As a user I want to know if I have won or lost.
+7. As a user I want to know if I have won or lost.
-9. As a user I want to have the choice to play again or not.
+8. As a user I want to have the choice to play again or not.

 ## Features